pinnheads/bill-split/README.md

 - [x] Add the screen to that shows each item as a list
 - [x] Add the calculation logic
 - [x] Add the Google Cloud API logic
-- [ ] Add notification after scanning process starts
+- [x] Add notification after scanning process starts
-- [ ] Add safety checks and error handling
+- [ ] Add some tests for basic functionality
-- [ ] Make it self-hostable
+- [x] Make it self-hostable

 ## Challenges and Learnings